 These lemongrass tofu bahn mi are made with pita pockets and a lighter and gluten-free version of the classic!
-They are packed with marinated tofu, crispy veggies and mayo.
+They are packed with marinated tofu, crispy veggies and mayonnaise.

 Bahn mi is a Vietnamese-French sandwich where a baguette-like bun is filled with a fusion of meats, picked vegetables and condiments like mayonnaise and pate.
 In Australia, if you're lucky, you'll find a place which offers tofu bahn mi and vegan-friendly fillings!